 This game is the child of an unhappy marriage between a typical RPG Maker role-playing game and a hidden item escape game.
 Its efforts to please sometimes reflect the impoverishment of its parents' union, but it still strives in its own deficient way to live up to expectations.

-The current version has three separate transformations and endings.
+The current version has four separate transformations and three endings.
 These are unrelated.
 It ends after the morning of the second day.